A Quick Personal Intro

 Lysine is the most important amino acid for horses as it supports overall immune function.
 Glutamine protects lean muscle mass including connective tissue, and supports brain and nervous system health.
 The branched-chain amino acids, leucine, isoleucine, and valine, support muscular integrity and contribute to blood sugar control.

 Protein requirements can vary significantly depending on age, stress and workload, i.e. for a typical good-doer pleasure horse, protein intake of 7-10% is more than adequate.
 And guess where the main source of our horses’ protein is?
-Forage!
-Most UK grass hays are around 6-10% protein, yet legume hays such as alfalfa, can run as high as 12-14%.
+Grass!
+Most UK grass hays are around 6-10% protein.

 Pulling this together, this means that also getting energy and protein balanced are vitally important pieces in the whole big nutrient jigsaw.